usnistgov/fair-chain-compute-container/README.md

 since it is plugged into a chain of algorithms (i.e., a computational workflow) based on its interoperability property.

 ## Folder Structure
-The specification of a manifest file consists of
+This repository for the specification of a manifest file consists of:
-- schema folder: JSON schema with all supported fields (entries)
+- `schema` folder: JSON schema with all supported fields (entries)
-- docs folder: Documentation about each field in a manifest file
+    - The schema for a manifest file consists of sections describing inputs, outputs, UI, and resource requirements.
+The sections for `inputs` and `outputs` allow chaining containers’ inputs and outputs.
+The section `ui` allows on-the-fly generation of web user interface for collecting input arguments for running an application packaged in the container.
+The section `resourceRequirements` allows schedulers of container-based workflows to optimally choose computational nodes for running containers on distributed computational resources.
-- sample-tools folder: Image thresholding and cropping algorithms packaged into interoperable containerized tools
+- `docs` folder: Documentation about each field in a manifest file and general guidelines for building interoperable containerized computational tools
-- request-for-feedback folder: A list of questions about the manifest file to provide feedback on
+- `sample-tools` folder: Image thresholding and cropping algorithms packaged into interoperable containerized tools
-- templates folder: A set of Dockerfiles that form a base for building containerized tools
+- `request-for-feedback` folder: A list of questions about the manifest file to provide feedback on

 ## Origin
 A prototype of a container manifest was designed and tested by the Web Image Processing Pipelines project